Gadoof/Gadoof/reverse_shell_playbook.md

 python -V
 python3 -V
 ```
-#### Make sure to use the correct version of python for next command
+#### Make sure to use the correct version of python for next command!
 ```
 python -c 'import pty; pty.spawn("/bin/bash")' SHELL=/bin/bash script -q /dev/null (if your machine doesn't have python)